 This small resort, opened in 2012, located in the undeveloped Koh Rong Archipelago, is on an island connected to a marine reserve established by The Song Saa Foundation.
 It was founded by Australian couple Rory and Melita Hunter, who stumbled on the area after hiring a boat to explore.
 They are the first to build a hotel here, and have worked hard to preserve the environment they fell in love with - it’s like you’d imagine Thailand was 30 years ago, before tourists arrived.
 The result is a seriously relaxed - and relaxing - place.
 Some of the 27 1- and 2-bedroom villas are wrapped around trees in the jungle, others are suspended above the sea with steps down to the water, and all have private decks and plunge pools.
 Water-ski or snorkel, trek with a conservation expert and take a boat trip to the local village, then kick back on the beach with a cocktail, happy in the knowledge that the chef has dinner at the ready whenever you feel like eating.

 - Island living doesn't come more blissful than this.
 There’s nothing to disturb the peace other than the sound of lapping waves and the odd boat

 - The food, a mix of traditional Cambodian and sophisticated international cusine, is spectacular.
 Meals can be served overlooking the ocean, by your pool, even on the beach

-- Ideal for honeymooners, but surprisingly family-friendly, too: a nanny can be booked in advance, and staff can set up treasure hunts
+- Ideal for honeymooners, but surprisingly family-friendly, too: staff can set up treasure hunts and there's plenty of other activities to keep them entertained

-- Rates include all meals and most drinks, as well as laundry, minibars, international phone calls, many activities and speedboat transfers (45 minutes) from the mainland
+- Rates include speedboat transfers (45 minutes) from the mainland

 - A commendable commitment to the environment: Rory and Melita have set up a marine reserve around the islands and employ 6 conservation staff